Publications.

 “She heard him drag a chair out from under the table and take a seat.
 She checked the reflection but couldn’t see him.
 She tightened her grip on the knife and looked toward her phone” — The Morning After

-Shotgun Wedding — Vines Leaves Press (upcoming publication)
+Shotgun Wedding — Vines Leaves Press, 50 Give or Take

 Nonfiction.